hcheng826/cypherpunks-ctf/README.md

 9. Venture Capital

 Can bypass the check for `isManager` by sending the ether to the pre-computed address and turn on developer auth mode.
-TODO: need to fina a way to hack all the money faster
+Then observe that newClient function could be utilized to change the contract `owner` by setting the age to the decimal format of player address.
+Finally try to pass all the `require`s in the `close()` method.

 10. Strong Box